Program planning and family recruitment should begin at least two months prior to the seven week program.

 - Each facilitator is responsible for three or four families and works with the same families each week.

-- Facilitators for SFP 10-14 should have strong presentation and facilitation skills and experience working with parents or youth and they must attend a 3-day certified training by ISU-approved Master Trainers.
+- Facilitators for SFP 10-14 should have strong presentation and facilitation skills and experience working with parents or youth and they must attend a 3-day certified training by ISU-approved National Trainers.

 A school, house of faith, or community center are appropriate locations.
 At least two rooms (one for youth and one for parents) are required for each session, with family sessions taking place in the larger of the two rooms.